 In this type, the negative existential is identical in form and position to the verbal negator, demonstrating “polysemy between negative existential meaning and verbal negation” (Croft 1991: 12).
 This occurs rarely in Chadic languages, but appears in Gude, a Central Chadic language.

-In all TAM in Gude, the verbal negator, pooshi, exactly resembles the negative existential, pooshi, as exhibited by the negated verbal phrase in (31) and the negative existential utterance in (32).
+In all TAM in Gude, the verbal negator, pooshi, exactly resembles the negative existential, pooshi, as exhibited by the negated verbal phrase in (9a) and the negative existential utterance in (9b).
+The negative existential does not appear related to the affirmative existential tə'i; rather, Hoskison (1983) suggests that pooshi is formed from the pə used in phrases of refusal and uushi ‘thing’, as also attested in Hausa above.
+In the completive aspect, there is an alternative verbal negation strategy which uses ma...mə surrounding the verb stem as in (9c).

+(9) Gude

-(31) pooshi Musa kii faara
+pooshi Musa kii faara

 NEG Musa threw stone